antmicro/topwrap/docs/introduction.rst

 .. image:: ipconnect.png

-nMigen
+Amaranth
 ------

-Topwrap uses nMigen to generate HDLs.
+Topwrap uses Amaranth to generate HDLs.
 It's a toolbox for building complex digital hardware.
-See `nMigen Github <https://github.com/nmigen/nmigen>`_ for more information.
+See `Amaranth Github <https://github.com/amaranth-lang/amaranth>`_ for more information.

 FuseSoC